evs-chris/pg-difficult/README.md

 ### Diff

 The titular tool on this bat-database bat-tool bat-belt.
 Diffs can be started on multiple databases, and the server will record changes, sending them to the client as they stream in.
 Diffs are recorded in groups called segments.
-Changing the segment name from the control panel will start a new segment.
+Changing the segment name from the control panel will start a new segment, and all running diffs share the segment name.

 As long as there is at least one diff running, previously started and stopped diffs will be retained on the server.
 Entries can be cleared from the control panel while diffs are still running to reset saved and active state.